YasodaLAE/YasodaLAE/README.md

 Hi, I’m Yasoda Lasiru 👋.

-✨I'm a second year undergraduate at the Department of Electronics and Telecommunications Engineering, University of Moratuwa, Sri Lanka.
+✨I'm a third year undergraduate at the Department of Electronics and Telecommunications Engineering, University of Moratuwa, Sri Lanka.

 <!---
 - 👋 Hi, I’m Yasoda Lasiru.